The scandal surrounding Hollywood producer Harvey Weinstein demonstrated why some women feel they should stay silent

 - Cyberbullying - sharing gossip and humiliating information or direct messaging

-- Retaliation - seeking revenge in response to a perceived slight, including a complaint
+- Retaliation - revenge in response to a perceived slight, including a complaint

 - Sexual harassment - unwanted sexual advances, conduct or behaviour

 - Third-party harassment - bullying from people outside of your organisation

 Workplace harassment advice for employees

 - Keep a record of all harassment incidents - this includes recording the name of the person harassing you, their position within the company and the type of harassment inflicted upon you.
 Be specific about times, dates, locations and the names of any witnesses to the incident.
 Basically, gather as much information and evidence as possible, as this will only help your case.

 - Get witnesses - talk to your colleagues and make sure they'll back you up by corroborating your evidence.
 If you're being bullied or harassed, there is a good chance that others are too.
 Team up and help each other.

 - Stay calm and professional - don't make any hasty decisions or do anything irrational.
 Take the time to collect your evidence.
 Then, when the time is right to go to your superior, you'll be more articulate and able to present a better case for yourself.

-- Arrange a meeting with your supervisor or an HR representative- take your record of incidents and any witnesses to them with you, and practice what you're going to say before the meeting.
+- Arrange a meeting with your supervisor or an HR representative- take your record of incidents and witnesses with you.
+Practice what you're going to say before the meeting.
 If your harasser happens to be your supervisor, contact HR or your supervisor's superiors.

 - Be sure to follow up on your complaint - the last thing you need is for the harassment to continue and your complaint to fall on deaf ears.
 If you see that nothing is being done, you have the right to take this further and go higher up the chain.
 Don't stop until your complaint is dealt with and actions are taken.

 Workplace harassment advice for employers